Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Experiments

 \subsection{Implementation details}

 The proposed 3DGSMR scheme was implemented based on the PyTorch library and realized using a single NVIDIA A6000 graphic card that provides 48 GB of GPU memory.
-The GPU memory consumption was depended on number of Gaussian points.
 The model was initialized with a fixed number of Gaussian points based on the iFFT images obtained from the undersampled k-space.
 These initial Gaussian points were then trained based on the loss function and densified by cloning and splitting until the maximum allowable number of Gaussian points was reached.
 Three quantitative metrics, structural similarity index measure (SSIM) \cite{wang2004image}, peak signal-to-noise-ratio (PSNR) \cite{wang2004image}, and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} were calculated to assess the reconstruction performance and determine the optimal stopping criteria for training.
 SSIM evaluates structural similarity between images, focusing on luminance, contrast, and texture.
 PSNR measures pixel-level differences, assessing noise and distortion, but lacks perceptual sensitivity.
 LPIPS captures perceptual similarity by comparing high-level features with deep neural networks, reflecting human visual perception of textures, shapes, and image quality.

 The training process was progressive, continuing until the SSIM, PSNR, and LPIPS metrics reached a plateau, meaning that progressive training would bring little or even no more improvement.